TYPE DESIGN INFORMATION PAGE last updated on Fri Dec 13 04:19:31 EST 2013

 Creator in Brisbane, Australia, of Chromatic Typeface (2012).

-To celebrate the 100th anniversary of Canberra, the city organizes a typeface design competition with a 10000 Australian dollar first prize.
-The registration fee payable is AUD$ 22.00 per typeface.
-Entries are accepted from 14 March until 14 July 2013.
-The winner will be announced on 14 August 2013.
+To celebrate the 100th anniversary of Canberra, the city organized a typeface design competition with a 10000 Australian dollar first prize.
 The home of the competition is the University of Canberra.

 Australian designer (b.
 1988) of InsertRandomness (2005).
 She also created the handwriting fonts i-hearts (2009, curly) and Yes Miss (2009), and the blackboard bold font Narnean (2009).
 [Google] [More] ⦿